pyodide/pyodide/docs/usage/downloading-and-deploying.md

 python -m http.server
 ```

-from the Pyodide package folder.
+from the Pyodide distribution folder.

 Point your WebAssembly aware browser to
 [http://localhost:8000/console.html](http://localhost:8000/console.html) and open